liamn2/Fundamentals-of-Data-Analysis/README.md

 # Fundamentals-of-Data-Analysis

-Jupyter notebooks on matplotlib and a comparison of CAO points through web-scraping, csv conversion and pandas dataframe work.
+Comparison of CAO points per year.
+Data web-scraped from CAO website using Flask API.
+Analysis performed using Pandas library.
+All code performed in a Jupyter notebook.